 The Love of Singular Men

-Fictionby Victor Heringer
+Fiction by Victor Heringer

-With a contribution by James Young
+Translated from Portuguese by James Young

 In the suburbs of Rio de Janeiro, one summer in the 1970s, a family—a husband and wife, their daughter, and their crippled teenage son Camilo—take in an orphan named Cosme.
 The boys unexpectedly fall in love, but an act of violence shatters their intimate world and changes their lives forever.
 Decades later, when Camilo returns to his hometown, he is haunted by his first love and the long shadow of Brazil’s military dictatorship.